Zenigata/ergol/README.md

 ### Run a Local Server

-[Hugo](https://gohugo.io/) can be used to serve the site, it automatically watches and live-reload the pages upon file changes, however you still need to have `make watch` running to ensure that the `.json` files are generated upon modifying human-friendly layouts in `keymaps/*.{to,ya}ml`.
+[Hugo](https://gohugo.io/) can be used to serve the site.
+It automatically watches and live-reloads the pages upon file changes.
+However you still need to have `make watch` running to ensure that the `.json` files are generated upon modifying human-friendly layouts in `keymaps/*.{to,ya}ml`.